usecannon/cannon/packages/website/content/docs.md

 **Optional Inputs**
 * `args` - Specifies the arguments to provide the constructor function
+* `libraries` - An array of contract action names that deploy libraries this contract depends on.

 **Outputs**
 * `abi` - The ABI of the deployed contract